WHAT IS LITTLE EGYPT?

 Little Egypt is a tale of moral collapse, the pursuit of power, and the consequences of cheating a powerful system.
-Willie, our protagonist, works on the trash hills of the Little Egypt Waste Management Corporation, while digging one day he discovers the dead body of his co-worker, Tom.
-Willie brings Tom’s body to the boss of the company, Hershel.
+Willie, our protagonist, works on the trash hills of the Little Egypt Waste Management Corporation.
+While digging one day he discovers the dead body of his co-worker, Tom.
+Willie brings Tom’s body to Hershel, the boss of the company.
 After inspecting the body, Hershel strikes a deal with Willie.
 If Willie will dispose of the dead body, Hershel will promote Willie to a cushy middle-management position.

-The question is, does Willie have the guts to dispose of Tom’s body, and can Willie escape the prying eye of his jealous co-worker who does not believe he should get the promotion?
+The question is- does Willie have the guts to dispose of Tom’s body and can he escape the prying eyes of his jealous co-worker who does not believe Willie should get the promotion?

 THE TEAM BEHIND